WayfaringBloke/dnd/writing/pub/Politics.md

 	Cobalt has been expensive to extract ever since Royal West left, gradually falling below break-even over the past decade of mismanagement.
 Fintechs in other nations speculate that keeping Cobalt extraction up is losing the state 10% of their budget a year, rising by 2% every year (so they have massive short positions against Sallowdia's bonds).
 - **Royal West's Loan**
 	Reeves has long been taking loans form Royal West to continue running the contry, with massive interest rates the national debt is an almost meaningless number.
+- **Democracy**
+	Many residents are tired of the dictatorial rule of their nation, especially since the dictator is doing quite a bad job.
+Many also desire that their "unions"